Published: Last Updated:

 There are several factors driving price hikes for Netflix Australia subscribers:

-- Rising Production Costs: High-budget originals like Stranger Things and The Crown are expensive, and Netflix is investing heavily in international and Australian content.
+- Rising Production Costs: High-budget originals like Stranger Things, Bridgerton etc. are expensive, and Netflix is investing heavily in international and Australian content.

 - Password Sharing Crackdown: New pricing tiers have been introduced to curb account sharing.
-Subscribers who extend access beyond their household now face an extra AU$7.99 per month per additional member.
+Subscribers who extend access beyond their household now face an extra AU$6.99 / month with ads or AU$8.99 / month without ads per additional member.

 - Inflation and Market Dynamics: Post-COVID inflation and shifting market conditions have forced streaming platforms to adjust their pricing models.